exoplatform/exo-documentation/docs/Administration.rst

 .. note::  Even if you delete your company logo, the default logo will be displayed..

-3. Click the box in the Select Navigation Bar Style pane and select one style from the two choices displayed in radio buttons.
+3. Click on Primary, Secondary and Tertiary color pickers so that your style selection from a color picker will also make the color of buttons and backgournd.

-Your style selection will also make the color of fonts on the top navigation bar change.
+4. Click the box in the Select Navigation Bar Style pane and select one style from the two choices displayed in radio buttons.

 .. tip:: If your logo is light and colorful, you should select the Dark style.
 If it is darker, you should select the Light style.

-4. Click Save to accept your changes.
+5. Click Save to accept your changes.

 .. _NotificationAdministration: